 Having a roommate can help you lower housing costs, which is helpful especially in cities with high rent.
-Your roommate’s financial habits could end up affecting yours, particularly if the roommate doesn’t make timely payments on shared bills.
-Sharing an address with someone else doesn’t automatically hurt your credit, even if that person has bad credit.
+However, your roommate’s financial habits could end up affecting yours, particularly if the roommate doesn’t make timely payments on shared bills.

 Sharing a Lease

 Many landlords require all adult occupants to be on a lease.
 In that case, everyone on the lease is responsible for the rent each month.
 When the rent is late, the landlord will pursue everyone on the lease for the unpaid amount.
 If your roommate fails to pay their part of the rent, the two of you risk being evicted, even if you’ve been paying your portion on time each month.

 Although an eviction will not wind up on your credit report, an unpaid balance could show on your report and make it harder for you to rent in the future.
 It can even hurt your ability to get a job, promotion, auto loan, mortgage, or credit card.

 Some landlords create separate leasing agreements, in which case only the roommate who defaults on their share of the rent is affected by late payments.
 Make sure you know how to tell that your lease is set up.

 If your roommate isn’t paying their share of the rent, try discussing it first.
 Let them know how much harder it is for you when their portion of the rent is late.
 Talk about the eviction risk you both face if the roommate doesn’t pay up.
 If that’s not effective, discuss your options with your landlord.
 You may be able to move to another unit without a roommate, depending on whether you can afford it.

 You have other options, but they're not as attractive.
 You can pay the full rent on your own until the lease runs out.
 You could also opt to pay a fee to terminate your lease early.
 That isn't ideal, but it's better than being evicted.